Dopeamin/bigdata_project/README.md

 `kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic rick_people_topic`

 - Go to kafka folder and run :

   `mvn clean compile assembly:single`

 - Now we need to copy the compiled jar into the container :

   `docker cp target/http-to-kafka-1.0-jar-with-dependencies.jar hadoop-master:/root/kafka.jar`

 ### 3. Setting up Spark:

 - Go to spark folder and run :

   `mvn clean compile assembly:single`

 - Now we need to copy the compiled jar into the container :

   `docker cp target/spark-1.0-jar-with-dependencies.jar hadoop-master:/root/spark.jar`

 ## Usage (Everything inside of the container)

 ### 1. Running Hadoop:

-- Run the following command and you will see files created in the output folder with the wanted result `hadoop -jar hadoop.jar input output`
+- Run the following command and you will see files created in the output folder with the wanted result:

+  `hadoop -jar hadoop.jar input output`

 ### 2. Running Kafka:

-- Run the following command and kafka will be listening on port 8080 for any requests `hadoop -jar kafka.jar`
+- Run the following command and kafka will be listening on port 8080 for any requests:

+  `hadoop -jar kafka.jar`

 ### 3. Running Spark:

-- Run the following command and kafka will be listening for any new messages on the rick_people_topic `hadoop -jar spark.jar`
+- Run the following command and kafka will be listening for any new messages on the rick_people_topic:

+  `hadoop -jar spark.jar`

 ### 4. Next Steps: